 According to most historians, Albemarle County continued in existence until 1739, when it was abolished along with Bath County.
 All "precincts" within the old Albemarle County and Bath County were now called "counties" in their own rights.

 In 1680, for some silly reason, the Lords Proprietors decided to rename the original four precincts of Chowan, Currituck, Pasquotank, and Perquimans.
 Chowan was renamed as Shaftesbury Precinct, Currituck was renamed as Carteret Precinct, Pasquotank was renamed as Albemarle Precinct, and Perquimans was renamed as Berkeley Precinct.
 It did not meet with success as the thinly-settled precincts, such as Carteret, objected to the rent on land being paid in silver rather than provisions.
 Peter Carteret, a relative of Sir George Carteret, was governor of the province at this time and the dissatisfaction increased to such an extent that he abandoned the colony and went back to England in 1673.
-By 1688, settlers from Albemarle had spread southward along the coast as far as the Cape Fear settlement.
+By 1688, settlers from Albemarle County had spread southward along the coast as far as the Cape Fear settlement.

 However thinly settled, the citizens, some who had been in the area since before any names were assigned, objected to the new precinct names.
 Interesting how people can get used to a name in a short period of time.
 Therefore, by the mid-1680s, all four were given back their original names, which they retain to this day.